Science Fiction Timeline Site

 The exact size of the Empire is not stated.
 It contains "hundreds of planets" (WWII 35); moreover, since the revived Empire in the early 31st Century does not seem to be settling new planets, we can assume that the First Empire is at least as large as the Second, which is around 1000 light-years in diameter and contains over 400 (and possibly as many as a thousand) human worlds (Mote prologue, 458; Hand 73, 83).

 Despite its Spartan origins, the Empire of Man still retains a number of the characteristics of the CoDominium.
-Newly-settled planets are divided into American and Russian "spheres of influence", which may merely refer to different internal governmental systems.
-And unpleasant planets including Haven are still used as penal colonies for criminals or other transportees.
-(These points are only mentioned on WWBV 17 and Hand 138, and this could possibly be an error.)
+Newly-settled planets are divided into American and Russian "spheres of influence", which may merely refer to different internal governmental systems (although this point is stated only once, on Hand 138).
+Unpleasant and out-of-the-way planets – including Maxroy's Purchase and Haven – are still used as penal colonies for criminals or other transportees (Outies timeline; WWBV 17).
 The Imperial standard has an illustration of a Phoenix, but there is no mention of the Eagle-Hammer-Sickle of the CoDominium and the Second Empire (WWIII 319).

-The Imperial Orthodox Church a state-sponsored Christian church is the official religion of the Empire.
+The Imperial Orthodox Church – a state-sponsored Christian church – is the official religion of the Empire.
 However, this fact is only mentioned twice ("Motelight" 122 and WWIV 138), so it is possible that the Church is not as central to the First Empire as it will be to the Second.
 This church may be the same as the reunified Christian Church led by Pope John XXVI in the 2020's (PM 143).
-It was probably the monarchy on St Ekaterina that pushed for the idea of an official Church, since it's hard to imagine that Sparta, with its libertarian bent, would have lobbied for an official religion of the Empire!
-Yet the Church probably makes its home at the city of New Rome on Sparta as this seems to be the home of the Church in the Second Empire, per Mote 415.
-In any event, there is complete religious freedom in the Empire.
-Indeed, some planets have very few members of the established Church for example, Dayan remains mostly Jewish, Levant mostly Muslim, Covenant mostly Presbyterian, and Sauron mostly atheist.
-In any event, centuries of peaceful commerce and migration causes the cultures of many planets to blend together (WWI 84).
+It was probably the monarchy on St Ekaterina that pushed for the idea of an official Church, since there is evidence of significant religiosity among the Russians there (e.g., PS 149), while it's hard to imagine that Sparta, with its libertarian bent, would have lobbied for an official religion of the Empire!
+(The role of churches on 21st-century Sparta is unclear.
+Back in the 2090s, Sparta had "established and nonconformist" churches, "the Archbishop" was expected to officiate at Prince Lysander's wedding, and Melissa prayed from "the Church of Sparta Book of Hours" [PS 6, 297, 345], but certainly the Church had no say in official policies, and the Freedman kings may have been be Jewish.)
+In any event, the Church probably makes its home at the city of New Rome on Sparta – as this will be the home of the Church in the Second Empire, per Mote 415.
+Despite the official status of the Church, there is complete religious freedom in the Empire.
+Indeed, some planets have very few members of the established Church: Dayan remains mostly Jewish, Levant mostly Muslim, Covenant (and New Scotland?) mostly Presbyterian, and Sauron mostly atheist.
+Moreover, centuries of peaceful commerce and migration have blended the cultures of many planets (WWI 84).

 Science reaches a peak early in the First Empire; by 2350 knowledge of physics reaches a plateau (WWI 83, 85).
-The Langston Field is discovered accidentally, sometime between 2100 and 2640; by the 2600's entire cities can be covered with Langston Fields (WWII 20, 61; Mote 227; see "Building the Mote in God's Eye" 130 for technical details).
+The Langston Field, discovered but not perfected in the late CoDominium era, has been thorougly investigated and greatly improved; by the 2600's entire cities can be covered with Langston Fields (WWII 20, 61; Mote 227; WWPW 57, 59; see "Building the Mote in God's Eye" 130 for technical details).
 Spaceships power their Alderson Drives with deuterium fusion.
 There are tethers connecting connecting small planets to space stations in geosynchronous orbits which can be used to transfer fuel or personnel.
 Biology is understood well enough that a computer can design a vaccine and an antidotes for a virus once its genetic structure is read.
 Other engineering marvels include mono-filament cables, direct-conversion units which draw their power from "the heat in water", guns which can generate contained fusion reactions, food conversion machines, and nearly-indestructible windshields and fabrics.
 (KDS 245; Mote 28, 468; WWI 66, 82; WWII 171; WWIV 2, 96, 147.)
+The Sauron Unified State (the government of Sauron, a member of the Empire_ acknowledges their late-twenty-first-century experiments with Cyborgs, but insists that these efforts were abandoned long ago -- despite rumors that there are still hidden Sauron laboratories on Comstock and Frederick.
+[WWPW 166.]

 Sauron launches a sudden and massive attack on St Ekaterina.
 Around one billion Katerinas perish.
 Sauron and the Coalition of Secession declare independence.
 Beginning of the Secession Wars.